struCoder/img-order/README.md

 }
 app.use(imgOrder(config));

+/*
+1.customize Image:
-// when get localhost:3100/customizeImg/zz.png?imageView/0/h/500
+ when get localhost:3100/customizeImg/zz.png?imageView/0/h/500
-// you will get what image you want
+ and so on...
+2. format
+ localhost:3100/customizeImg/zz.png?format/jpg
+ ad so on...
+*/
 ...
 ```